Serena Williams plays 2nd seed Kontaveit in US Open Round 2 - NewsBreak

 “For sure, it was like the most popular first round of a Slam, ever.
 Yeah, it’s just amazing.
 It shows how much she has changed our sport and how much she has done.
 I’m pretty happy that she can experience something like that,” said No. 1-ranked Iga Swiatek, a 21-year-old from Poland who owns two French Open titles.
 “I also feel that not every player would handle that kind of fuss around your first match of the tournament.
 She’s handling it pretty well, as usual.
 So that’s just confirmation of how great she is.”

-On Wednesday, Williams was expected to don the same glittery crystal-encrusted top and diamond-accented sneakers — replete with solid gold shoelace tags and the word "Queen" on the right one, "Mama" on the left — that she sported Monday.
+On Wednesday, Williams wore the same glittery crystal-encrusted top and diamond-accented sneakers — replete with solid gold shoelace tags and the word "Queen" on the right one, "Mama" on the left — that she sported Monday.
 Long someone whose on-court fashion has stood out from the crowd, Williams helped design the Nike combo, which was inspired by what figure skaters wear to compete.
-Williams' daughter, Olympia, who turns 5 on Thursday, wore her own version to sit in the stands Monday, along with beads that paid tribute to Mom's hairstyle when she won the 1999 U.S. Open.
+Williams' daughter, Olympia, who turns 5 on Thursday, wore her own version to sit in the stands Monday, along with beads that paid tribute to Mom's hairstyle when she won her first major title 23 years ago.

 Regardless of how Williams vs. Kontaveit went, there would be more in store for the American, who announced on Aug.
 9 she was intent on "evolving" away from her playing days (she said she does not like using the word "retirement").

-Williams will team up with her older sister, Venus, in doubles on Thursday night against the Czech duo of Lucie Hradecka and Linda Noskova.
+Williams will team up with Venus in doubles on Thursday night against the Czech duo of Lucie Hradecka and Linda Noskova.
 It marks the reunion of a partnership that produced 14 Grand Slam doubles championships but last participated in that event anywhere in 2018.

 Venus said it was Serena's idea to enter the doubles.